popey/snappy-docs/build-snaps/advanced-features.md

-Once you have noted down all the general information about your snap (like description, summary information and everything else), naming the individual parts will define the stucture of your `snapcraft.yaml` file.
+Once you have noted down all the general information about your snap (like description, summary information and everything else), naming the individual parts will define the structure of your `snapcraft.yaml` file.
 Think of parts as individual components of your snap: Where do you pull them from?
 How are they built?